Jeremy Dodson

-Jeremy Raponi Dodson (born August 30, 1987) is an American-Samoan sprinter.
-He competed in the 200 metres event at the 2011 and 2015 World Championships in Athletics in Daegu, South Korea and Beijing, China.
+Jeremy Raponi Dodson (born August 30, 1987) is an American-Samoan sprinter, competing primarily in the sprint events of track & field.
+He represented the United States of America professionally at several Athletic World Championships.
+He then represented the country of Samoa at the 2016 Olympics, as well as the Commonwealth Games and Pacific Games.
+He competed in the 200 metres event at the 2011, 2015, 2017 and 2019 World Championships in Athletics.

 Background

 Dodson was born and raised in the United States and is based in Colorado.
-One of his parents is from Malie, Samoa; some have reported that his mother is Samoan, while others have reported that it is his father who is from Samoa.
+His mother is from Malie, Samoa.
+His father was born in the United States.
+Dodson represented both the United States and Samoa at several international events, including the Olympics and World Championships, while struggling with health complications surrounding brain cysts and tumors.
+As a result, he went through several rounds of chemotherapy before the 2012 Olympic Games, again in 2020, and continues to battle conditions surrounding a traumatic brain condition.

 High school

 Dodson had 10.41 – 100 meters and 400-meters - 46.91 times in United States of America and was recruited to Arkansas Razorbacks and he was named to the USA Today All-USA high school track and field team in 2005.
 He won 2005 Colorado High School Activities Association state championships in the 100, 200 and 400 meters.
 He earned silver medal at 2005 Golden West Invitational in 200 meters and 2005 State of Colorado boys Track and field Gatorade Player of the Year awards.